Public Record Laws about Text Messages in all 50 States

 “…documents, papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data-processing records, artifacts, or other documentary material, regardless of physical form or characteristics.”

 Based on this definition, text, SMS and instant messages are subject to disclosure under the law.

 34. North Dakota

-The Pennsylvania Open Government Guide indicates that text messages are preemptively accessible unless the governmental agency proves some exemption from disclosure applies.
+Under this Law, text messages and instant messages are presumptively accessible unless the governmental agency in question proves some exemption from disclosure applies.

 39. Rhode Island